d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ## Dataland

 ### Notes from Nov 2023
+- JDK/JRE must remain at 17, upgrading it to 21 caused too many errors, also Kotlin 1.9.10 is not compatible with Java 21
 - kotlin to remain at 1.9.10 instead of 1.9.20, which caused error
 - kept gradle wrapper at 8.4 instead of updating to 8.4.RC1
 - updated flyway to only 9.22.3